adaltas/node-nikita/src/upload.coffee.md

               options.log?
 "Mecano `upload`: validate destination checksum, otherwise re-upload" switch
                 when options.md5? then get_checksum options.ssh, options.destination, 'md5', (err, md5) ->
-                  return next err if err
+                  return callback err if err
                   if md5 is options.md5
-                  then next()
+                  then callback()
                   else do_upload()
                 when options.sha1? then get_checksum options.ssh, options.destination, 'sha1', (err, sha1) ->
-                  return next err if err
+                  return callback err if err
                   if sha1 is options.sha1
-                  then next()
+                  then callback()
                   else do_upload()
           do_upload = ->
             options.log?
 "Mecano `upload`: write source"